wp-plugins/antivirus/readme.txt

 Contributors: stalkerX
 Tags: antivirus, virus, antispam, spam, scanner Requires at least: 2.6
-Tested up to: 2.8.5
+Tested up to: 2.9
 Stable tag: trunk

 AntiVirus for WordPress is a smart and effective solution to protect your blog against exploits and spam injections

 == Description ==
-= AntiVirus protection for your blog =
+*AntiVirus for WordPress* is a smart and effective solution to protect your blog against exploits and spam injections.
+AntiVirus protection for your blog.

-AntiVirus for WordPress is a smart and effective solution to protect your blog against exploits and spam injections.
+= Features =

-= At a Glance =
+* WordPress 2.9 ready
 * **Detect the current [WordPress permalink back door](http://mashable.com/2009/09/05/wordpress-attack/ "WordPress permalink back door")**
 * Quick & Dirty: activate, check, done!
 * Manual testing with immediate result of the infected files